PureEnergy888/Interpreter/README.md

 # My Interpreter!

 ## About
-My interpreter is a C based interpreter for BrainFuck, The program takes a Brainfuck file and executes it.
+My interpreter is a C based interpreter for BrainFuck, The program takes a Brainfuck file and interprets it to make it executable on the terminal.

 ## Usage
 Compile the program with gcc and run it with the name of the file as an argument in the command line(include the path if needed):